1. Home

 What Are Peak Electricity Hours?

-Peak electricity hours are periods throughout the day when electricity is in high demand, so consumers pay an increased rate per kilowatt-hour for the electricity they use.
+Peak electricity hours are those periods throughout the day when electricity is in high demand, so consumers pay an increased rate per kilowatt-hour for the electricity they use.
 These hours can vary by location, season, electricity company, and other factors.

 Utility companies and retail electric providers use this strategy to reduce the negative effects of high electricity demand on the electricity grid.
 Their goal is to protect the power grid and avoid scenarios where there isn’t enough electricity to meet everyone’s demands.